seanjiangsh/astro-portfolio/src/content/projects/remix-recipes.md

 ## Description:

-A full-stack web application that provides users with an all-in-one chef experience where users can add recipes, create a meal plan, and generate a shopping list for your meals.
+A full-stack web application that provides users with an all-in-one chef experience, where users can add recipes, create a meal plan, and generate a shopping list for your meals.

 This project builds upon the [Remix Bootcamp: Zero to Mastery](https://zerotomastery.io/courses/learn-remix-run/) course, extending its scope.
 It utilizes the Architect framework for deployment on AWS Lambda and DynamoDB.